The long President’s Day weekend adds a boost of extra fun to a chilly month, and is a great opportunity to ...

 Get onto Route 495 northbound then take the first exit, and you’ll transition from the scenic state road to a national roadway—George Washington Memorial Parkway.
 The GW Parkway was designed to link sites that commemorate important episodes in American history, and to preserve habitat for local wildlife.
 Originally conceived as a route along the Potomac River’s edge from Arlington to Mount Vernon, Congress authorized its extension to include Great Falls Park in 1929.

-Now the roadway offers panoramic views above the Potomac in the north, and of the monuments of DC alongside the river in the south.
+Now the roadway offers panoramic views above the Potomac in the north, and of the monuments of DC along the river in the south.
 There are so many stops on the 25-mile parkway that you’ll need multiple trips to see them all, and you should really allow a separate day to visit the gem at the end of the parkway, George Washington’s Mount Vernon.

 Things to do from George Washington Memorial Parkway: